Over the last two years, five food delivery riders have been killed on NSW roads. Of these, three were bicycle riders and two were motorcycle riders.

 Drivers also have a responsibility to keep food delivery riders safe on our roads, so it’s important to follow the tips on sharing the road with bicycle riders.
 Drivers can also find effective ways of sharing the road with motorcyclists on the Ride to Live website.

 Food delivery platforms play a fundamental role in ensuring the safety and well-being of their food delivery riders.
-Our Road Safety and Your Work guide (PDF, 767Kb) provides workplaces with information and strategies to ensure workers move around safely on our roads.
+Our Road Safety in Your Workplace program provides workplaces and employees with information and strategies to ensure workers move around safely on our roads.

 Food delivery platforms are encouraged to contact us for more information on how to keep food delivery riders safe by emailing firstname.lastname@example.org.